0xboz/blog/_posts/2019-07-06-how-to-create-arima-model-forecasting-btc-usd-in-python-part-2.md

 I wish our results could be more accurate.
 Oh, well...

 This might be the end of our series.
 We could explore a bit further by incoporating the seasonality into our model, and I will see if I can put up another post on that topic in the near future.
-I hope you have enjoyed this series, and please do not forget to chekc out [our quant channel](https://discord.gg/jchMcc2).
-Shoot me a message if you have any questions/comments/proposals.
+I hope you have enjoyed this series, and please do not forget to check out [our quant channel](https://discord.gg/jchMcc2).
+Feel free to shoot me a message if you have any questions/comments/proposals.
 Ciao!